 The STRT is an Excel-based assessment tool used to provide companies with insight on the modern slavery risks in their supply chain.
-It can be leveraged by both public and private organizations, regardless of size, budget and program maturity.
-Companies can use the data acquired through the survey to report on their due diligence efforts and create disclosures to comply with regulations such as:
+It can be leveraged by both public and private organizations, regardless of size, budget, and program maturity.
+Companies can use the data acquired through the survey to report on their due diligence efforts and create disclosures to comply with regulations such as the:

-- The US Federal Acquisition Regulation's (FAR) final rule on Combating Trafficking in Persons (52.222-50). - The UK Modern Slavery Act (Section 54 Transparency in Supply Chains). - The California Transparency in Supply Chains Act (SB657). - The French Corporate Duty of Vigilance Law (2017-399). - The Countering America's Adversaries Through Sanctions Act (Title III). - The Australia Modern Slavery Act.
+- The US Federal Acquisition Regulation's (FAR) final rule on Combating Trafficking in Persons (52.222-50). - The UK Modern Slavery Act (Section 54 Transparency in Supply Chains). - The California Transparency in Supply Chains Act (SB657). - The French Corporate Duty of Vigilance Law (2017-399). - The Countering America's Adversaries Through Sanctions Act (Title III). - The Australia Modern Slavery Act. - Section 307 of the US Tariff Act. - The Canada Customs Tariff Act (No. 9897.00.00).